 5.3.2 Customer’s Security Assessment.

-5.4 Reviews and Audits of Compliance
+5.4 Reviews and Audits of Compliance.

 5.4.1 Audits.
 Customer may audit ClickUp’s compliance with its obligations under this Addendum up to once per year.
-In addition, to the extent required by European Data Protection Legislation, including where mandated by Customer’s supervisory authority, Customer or Customer’s supervisory authority may perform more frequent audits (including inspections).
+In addition, to the extent required by the applicable Global Data Protection Legislation, including where mandated by Customer’s supervisory authority, Customer or Customer’s supervisory authority may perform more frequent audits (including inspections).
 ClickUp will contribute to such audits by providing Customer or Customer’s supervisory authority with the information and assistance reasonably necessary to conduct the audit, including any relevant records of processing activities applicable to the Services.

 5.4.2 Objections to Third Party Auditor.
 If a third party is to conduct the audit, ClickUp may object to the auditor if the auditor is, in ClickUp’s reasonable opinion, not suitably qualified or independent, a competitor of ClickUp, or otherwise manifestly unsuitable.
 Such objection by ClickUp will require Customer to appoint another auditor or conduct the audit itself.